greg-gajda/spark-examples/notes/classification.md

 * YearlyIncome – customer’s salary.

 Spark’s MLLib supervised classification algorithms use data structure called LabeledPoint, which is a local vector, dense in our case, associated with a label/response.

 In general, variables (and data) either represent measurements/values on some continuous scale, or represent information about some categorical or discrete characteristics.

-For example, incomes of customers represent continuous variable; however, a person's gender, commute distance, occupation, or marital status are categorical or discrete variables: either a person is male or female, single or married, etc. Some variables could be considered in either way.
+For example, incomes of customers represent continuous variable; however, a person's gender, commute distance, occupation, or marital status are categorical or discrete variables: either a person is male or female, single or married, etc.

+Some variables could be considered in either way.
 For example, a customer's age may be considered a continuous variable, or discrete variable with finite categories, which size can be calculated from data provided.

 All examples are written in Scala, and most of them has also Java 8 versions.

 They can be run in Local or in Standalone Cluster mode.
 Customer’s data can be loaded from many different sources.

 Here, following options are taken into account:
 * Local file,
 * HDFS,
 * Cassandra.

-*
-To build the whole project Gradle is used.
+To build  project Gradle is used.